FAQs About My Photography Tours and Workshops

 Sign up, bring what you already own and you’ll get great photos in a fun, supportive atmosphere all the while learning about photography.

-No camping.
+No camping except on the Green River Canoeing Adventure photo tour.
 While great photos can certainly be had by roughing it in the backcountry – on my tours and workshops we’ll always stay in a hotel, motel, or B&B close to the photo areas.

-The lodging arrangements will be made by me, and I’ll reserve a room for each person or couple on the trip.
+The lodging arrangements will be made by me, and I’ll reserve a room for each person (or couple) on the trip.
 On my tours, all your lodging is included in the tour fee.
+To repeat, the only tour where we do camping is the Green River Canoeing Adventure trip.

 On all tours, rooms are based on double occupancy and I normally charge a single supplement to cover the fact that I need to pay more per person/room as compared to when 2 people are participating (spouses or friends) and sharing a room.
 The single supplement amount varies depending on the tour and is due with the final tour tuition payment.